radical-complexity/NSF_Terminations/README.md

 - Whether the online award page includes a Project Outcomes Report (Note: Does not include report text)
 - Obligations 2025, 2024, 2023 ...
 2013 (As separate columns; these are obligations by Fiscal Year; sum to 'Obligated')

+Note that 'State' was drawn from the primarily location where the work was to be performed, except for a few cases that appear to be international work; in those cases the location of the sponsored project office was used.

+Note also that for a few cases, generally fellowships, the recipient was an individual, not an institution; in NSF's records, this meant the 'Recipient' field was blank.
+In these cases, the name of the PI was used.

 ## Requirements
 Code is run on a MacOS and requires zsh as the shell.
+Makes use of Mac textutil.
 Requires the original NSF file in the main directory.

 - Download the NSF file
 - Run 'retrieve.sh'; note that it retrieves each award individually and hits the NSF server to do so, with a delay of 10 seconds between each ping to avoid overtaxing their server